-Globally, 5-7 per cent of the consumer base is believed to have gone fully organic, he adds.
-Affordability plays a bigger role for those consumers, who Mittal categorises as 'fence-sitters'.
-"These fence-sitters understand some bit about organic, but continue to be concerned about the price.
+Globally, 5-7 percent of the consumer base is believed to have gone fully organic, he adds.
+Affordability plays a bigger role for those consumers, who Mittal categorizes as 'fence-sitters'.
+"These fence-sitters understand some bit about organic but continue to be concerned about the price.
 If the pressure from prices can be mitigated, this lot can be converted."
-Amongst kitchen basics, the premium is found to be lowest for wheat flour, where it is less than 20 per cent.
-It is higher for pulses, honey and groundnuts, among others, and can range anywhere between 35-40 per cent.
+Amongst kitchen basics, the premium is found to be lowest for wheat flour, where it is less than 20 percent.
+It is higher for pulses, honey, and groundnuts, among others, and can range anywhere between 35-40 percent.

-"At any time competing with non-organic will be difficult," he said, adding, "When people realise the benefits of organics, the price doesn't pinch so much.
-At 24 Mantra Organic, being market leaders, we ensure that premiums are at a minimum, because we want to help people make the switch."
+"At any time competing with non-organic will be difficult," he said, adding, "When people realize the benefits of organics, the price doesn't pinch so much.
+At 24 Mantra Organic, being market leaders, we ensure that premiums are at a minimum because we want to help people make the switch."

 Additionally, the segment is harrowed by inconsistency in supply, especially for perishables.
-Here, Mittal calls for instituitional intervention.
-"Testing and standardisation for organic products is absent.
+Here, Mittal calls for institutional intervention.
+"Testing and standardization for organic products is absent.
 There are process-based and field-based certifications, but no certification for the end product.
 This becomes a bigger problem for perishables," he said.
-"Price premiums range from 30 per cent to even 300 per cent.
-By this standard, a shift in consumer behaviour may be far-fetched.
+"Price premiums range from 30 percent to even 300 percent.
+By this standard, a shift in consumer behavior may be far-fetched.
 Only when accessibility and affordability are resolved, can the larger portion of the consumer base, which does not understand organic, be approached," said Mittal.

 Organic shine online